tamagoz/weave/site/operational-guide/concepts.md

 ## Persistence

-If you relaunch weave with _exactly_ the same parameters as the previous invocation (as will happen if it is restarted automatically by Docker), certain information is remembered:

-* Runtime modifications to the target peer list enacted via the command line
+Certain information is remembered between launches of weave (for example across reboots):

 * The division of the IP allocation range amongst peers
 * Allocation of addresses to containers

-The persistence of this information is managed transparently inside the router container but can be destroyed explicitly if necessary.
+The persistence of this information is managed transparently in a volume container but can be destroyed explicitly if necessary.